Skip to main content

 Yes.
 Individual and joint brokerage accounts, the DADVANTAGE account, and advisory accounts can be retitled to a revocable living trust.
 Contact your financial advisor to initiate the process.
 You will need a certified copy of your trust agreement, government-issued ID for all trustees, and the trust tax identification number.
 D.A.
 Davidson notes that account titling has a substantial impact on asset control and transfer at death.

 Contact the decedent's D.A.
-Davidson financial advisor or local branch office directly.
-If the advisor is unknown, call customer service at (800) 332-5915.
-You will need certified death certificates and relevant estate documents.
-The advisor will freeze the account and initiate the estate settlement process.
+Davidson financial advisor first.
+If the advisor is not known, call D.A.
+Davidson customer service at (800) 332-5915 and request to be routed to the decedent's branch office or estate settlement support.
+The advisor will place a hold on the account, request certified death certificates and estate documentation (will, trust, or Letters Testamentary as applicable), and walk through the claim process.
 D.A.
-Davidson publishes a "What to Do Upon the Loss of a Loved One" resource available through their website.
+Davidson publishes a "What to Do Upon the Loss of a Loved One" guide at https://www.dadavidson.com/Portals/0/Trust/PDFs/What_to_Do_Loss_of_Loved_One_2024.pdf.

 If the deceased held multiple D.A.
 Davidson investment accounts, each may require a separate claim or have different documentation requirements.
 The D.A.
 Davidson Trust Company can confirm which accounts require individual attention and which can be processed together.